Inner Circle (professional wrestling): MJF and The Pinnacle

 On November 7 at Full Gear, MJF and Wardlow became the newest members of The Inner Circle after MJF defeated Jericho.
 On AEW's New Year's Smash, Wardlow defeated Jake Hager with mutual respect shown afterward.
-On the February 10, 2021 edition of AEW Dynamite, following weeks of growing tension between MJF & Guevara, Guevara attacked MJF following a backstage confrontation which gave MJF a kayfabe rib injury.
+On the February 10, 2021, edition of AEW Dynamite, following weeks of growing tension between MJF & Guevara, Guevara attacked MJF following a backstage confrontation which gave MJF a kayfabe rib injury.
 Later on in the episode, Guevara announced his departure from The Inner Circle.

-On the March 10, 2021 edition of Dynamite, a "War Council" was called by the Inner Circle after Chris Jericho and MJF failed to capture the AEW World Tag Team Championship over The Young Bucks at Revolution.
+On the March 10, 2021, edition of Dynamite, a "War Council" was called by the Inner Circle after Chris Jericho and MJF failed to capture the AEW World Tag Team Championship over The Young Bucks at Revolution.
 During the segment, Guevara came out and revealed that MJF had been planning a coup of the Inner Circle against Jericho and thought he'd convinced Hager, Santana and Ortiz to join him, only to discover that Guevara had secretly taped it, and the three were faking it to expose MJF's duplicity, leading Jericho to fire MJF from the group.
 MJF then revealed that he had created his own stable (which would subsequently be named The Pinnacle) consisting of Wardlow, FTR, Shawn Spears, and Tully Blanchard who appeared and violently attacked The Inner Circle, ending with Wardlow powerbombing Jericho off the stage and through a table.
 This betrayal and attack resulted in the entirety of the Inner Circle turning face.
-The entire group would return on the March 31 episode of Dynamite after weeks of absence, hiding in their old dressing room which was previously taken over by the Pinnacle.
+The entire group returned on the March 31 episode of Dynamite after weeks of absence, hiding in their old dressing room which was previously taken over by the Pinnacle.
 They then proceeded to violently attack each member of the group, and reclaim their dressing room.

 The Inner Circle and The Pinnacle fought at AEW Blood and Guts in the May 5 edition of AEW Dynamite.
-The match, stylized after the War Games match, saw the Pinnacle emerge victorious after Guevara surrendered on behalf of the group as MJF would throw Jericho from the top of the cage.
-The Inner Circle would return a week after to interrupt a coronation ceremony hosted by the Pinnacle, where they would hose down the latter with champagne.
-This would lead to a Stadium Stampede match at Double or Nothing, where the participating wrestlers feuded with each other individually- Jericho with MJF, Hager with Wardlow, Guevara with Spears, and Santana and Ortiz with FTR.
+The match, stylized after the War Games match, saw the Pinnacle emerge victorious after Guevara surrendered on behalf of the group as MJF threatened to throw Jericho from the top of the cage.
+The Inner Circle returned a week after to interrupt a coronation ceremony hosted by the Pinnacle, where they hosed down the latter with champagne.
+This led to a Stadium Stampede match at Double or Nothing, where the participating wrestlers feuded with each other individually- Jericho with MJF, Hager with Wardlow, Guevara with Spears, and Santana and Ortiz with FTR.
 This match came with the added stipulation that if The Inner Circle lost, they would permanently disband.
-The Inner Circle would win the match, with Guevara pinning Spears, in the main event of the show.
+The Inner Circle won the match, with Guevara pinning Spears, in the main event of the show.